 What Woodworking Majors Need to Know

-People with careers related to woodworking were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, woodworking majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Woodworking Majors

 Woodworking majors often go into careers in which the following knowledge areas are important:

 - Production and Processing - Knowledge of raw materials, production processes, quality control, costs, and other techniques for maximizing the effective manufacture and distribution of goods.

 - Mechanical - Knowledge of machines and tools, including their designs, uses, repair, and maintenance.